A regional influence

 - Those who continued on their way elsewhere:

-Danielle Auclert, Claudie Baker, Théo Battesti, Agnès Busch, Cédric Carré, Esyld Carval-Colas, Garance Cutillas, Antoine De Gandt, Valérie Dib, Laurence Dupriez, Marie-Odile Delcambre, Elisabeth Dubois, Claudie Dufour, Françoise Geeraert, Alice Gouraud, Sophie Hage, Blandine Kolman, Bertrand Lanciaux, Antoinette Le Marois, Anne Leviel, Catherine Martinache, Marie-France Painset, Zaïa Rahni, Aymée Roubinowitz, Maryvonne Royez, Rafaële Rudent, Olivier Spilmont, Annie Sylvestre, Francine Venière, Pascale Villette, Ségolène Yecke-Lombi.
+Danielle Auclert, Claudie Baker, Théo Battesti, Inès Bildstein, Agnès Busch, Cédric Carré, Esyld Carval-Colas, Garance Cutillas, Bertrand Dazin, Antoine De Gandt, Valérie Dib, Laurence Dupriez, Marie-Odile Delcambre, Elisabeth Dubois, Claudie Dufour, Françoise Geeraert, Alice Gouraud, Sophie Hage, Blandine Kolman, Antoinette Le Marois, Anne Leviel, Catherine Martinache, Marie-France Painset, Zaïa Rahni, Aymée Roubinowitz, Maryvonne Royez, Rafaële Rudent, Olivier Spilmont, Annie Sylvestre, Francine Venière, Pascale Villette, Ségolène Yecke-Lombi.

 Thanks to these fellow travelers.